fossguild/joynride/docs/figma/FIGMA.md

 ## Color Scheme

-For the color palette selection, the colors used in the University of São Paulo's system were taken as a reference, namely green (Hex: 087F96), which was used as the predominant color of the application, and yellow (Hex: E28B00), used for highlights.
+For the color palette selection, the colors used in the University of São Paulo's system were taken as a reference, namely Blue (Hex: 087F96), which was used as the predominant color of the application, and yellow (Hex: E28B00), used for highlights.

 After defining the two main colors, the website [https://uicolors.app/create](https://uicolors.app/create) was used to generate a complementary color palette based on the chosen colors.